Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 #### Implementing TxHooks

 Once a transaction has passed stateless verification, it will get fed into the execution pipeline.
-In this pipeline there are four places where you can inject custom "hooks" using you `TxHooks` implementation.
+In this pipeline there are four places where you can inject custom "hooks" using your `TxHooks` implementation.

 1. At the beginning of the `apply_blob` function, before the blob is deserialized into a group of transactions.
-This is a good time to apply per-batch validation logic like ensuring that the sequencer is properly bonded
+This is a good time to apply per-batch validation logic like ensuring that the sequencer is properly bonded.
 2. Immediately before each transaction is dispatched to the runtime.
 This is a good time to apply stateful transaction verification, like checking the nonce.
 3. Immediately after each transaction is executed.
 This is a good place to perform any post-execution operations, like incrementing the nonce.
 4. At the end of the `apply_blob` function.
-This is a good place to reward sequencers,
+This is a good place to reward sequencers.

-To use the app template, you need to provide a TxHooks implementation which specifies what needs to happen at each of these four stages.
+To use the `AppTemplate`, you need to provide a `TxHooks` implementation which specifies what needs to happen at each of these four stages.

-Its common for modules which need access to these hooks to export a `Hooks` struct.
+Its common for modules that need access to these hooks to export a `Hooks` struct.
 If you're relying on an unfamiliar module, be sure to check its documentation to make sure that you know about any hooks that it may rely on.
 Your `TxHooks` implementation will usually just be a wrapper which invokes each of these modules hooks.
 In this demo, we only rely on two modules which need access to the hooks - `sov-accounts` and `sequencer-registry`, so our `TxHooks` implementation only has two fields.